Part of the ongoing series: How to Live Like a Local

 Check Out Merrion Square and St. Stephen's Green.
 Every weekend locals flock to these squares to check out the artwork Dublin artists exhibit.

-How to Play Like a Local
+How to Play Like a Local in Dublin

 Avoid the Temple Bar Area.
 No self-respecting Dubliner would ever be caught by Temple Bar, and neither should you.
 With cliche Irish music blasting from shoddy speakers, overpriced beer, and drunken tourists, there’s nothing authentic nor local about this place.
 Plus, it smells kinda bad.